FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 \kappa(x,y)=\langle \phi(x),\phi(y) \rangle_{\mathcal{H}}.
 \end{equation}

+Every reproducing kernel can be represented with an inner product of feature maps.

 ### Summary

 We have seen that every RKHS has a unique reproducing kernel which is also positive definite.
 Such kernel can be represented with the inner product of the RKHS.
 We add one piece to the puzzle.
 Thanks to <a target="_blank" href='https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space#Moore.E2.80.93Aronszajn_theorem'> Moore-Aronszain</a> theorem, every positive definite kernel is a reproducing kernel.